 Organizing workshops/activities for exchange of assessment ideas and for updates of department assessment plans.

+b.
 The Assessment Committee will make its reports and recommendations available to the Faculty Senate for review and, if appropriate, further action.
 The Senate may also pass recommendations of the Assessment Committee on to appropriate standing committees when further action is deemed necessary.

+c.
 Each year, not later than July 1, the Committee will submit to the Faculty Senate an Annual Report of the Committee's activities.

 November 23, 2004